hanfak/topics-to-learn/general-paradigms/oop-design/Patterns/singleton.md

 ## What

-- A creational pattern, which onyl creates one and only one instance of a class.
+- A creational pattern, which only creates one and only one instance of a class.
 If instantiating another object, and an object already exists, it will return the object already created.
 - This pattern involves a single class which is responsible for creating an object while making sure that only one object gets created.
 - When you use this pattern, you define an object that will exist across all application scope and that you can easily access from anywhere in the code at any time
+- Sometimes it is necessary that one and only one instance of a particular class exists in the entire Java Virtual Machine.
+This is achieved through the Singleton design pattern .

-- Example
+### Example

 ```java